top of page

 4,700 SF

 Designed as a ground floor photography studio with living quarters above, this 1800’s structure exemplifies how Philadelphia’s existing building stock can transition in an age of live-work culture.
 While demolition and reconstruction claimed similar properties throughout the city’s housing boom, the homeowners were adamant on adapting this unique property.
-The project utilizes Passive House design and detailing to holistically integrate the once drafty and unsafe building shell into a healthy environment for the resident artists and their family.
+This single-family home and studio utilizes Passive House design and detailing to holistically integrate the once drafty and unsafe building shell into a healthy environment for the resident artists and their family.
 Sustainable strategies include airtight construction, energy recovery ventilation, a roof-top solar array and an urban garden.
 This project acts as a reminder that even amidst economic prosperity, the city’s unique fabric is worth all efforts to preserve.

 PROJECT STATS